hyprwm/hyprland-wiki/pages/Configuring/Keywords.md

 ## Executing

-You can execute a shell script on startup of the compositor or every time the config is reloaded.
+You can execute a shell script on:
+- startup of the compositor
+- every time the config is reloaded.
+- shutdown of the compositor

 `exec-once = command` will execute only on launch

 `exec = command` will execute on each reload

+`exec-shutdown = command` will execute only on shutdown

 ## Defining variables